Athens is the capital of Greece and is the cradle of Mediterranean civilization of which many vestiges still remain.

 Having little time, you may also decide to avail yourself of an organized tour such as those offered by GetYourGuide👇

-Athens with kids: what to do and what to see.
-When to go to Athens
+Athens with children: when to go to Athens

 The best time to go to Athens is spring (March through June) or fall, as the heat in summer is deadly.
 We stayed in early June, and during the hottest hours of the day, it was already 30 degrees.

-Athens with kids: what to do and what to see.
+Athens with children: what to do and what to see.
 Where to sleep in Athens

 The best area to stay in Athens is definitely the center so the Plaka and Monastiraki neighborhoods, with Acropolis and main attractions within walking distance.

 Plaka Hotel – very central location with outstanding views of the Acropolis, connecting family rooms and excellent breakfast at a really great price!
 Book here.

 How to get from the airport to downtown Athens